 Need extra supplies?
 Stop by TCO Outdoors for all your fly-fishing needs including quality equipment, tying materials, and clothing.
 You can also schedule half-day and full-day guided fly-fishing services.

 Bird-watchers love the Valley because there are many great locations and outcrops to see and hear a variety of birds.
 Waggoner's Gap Hawk Watch is a must-see and is one of the best sites along the Kittatinny Ridge, in the East to see Golden Eagles, and in PA to watch the fall hawk migration.
-The Audubon Society recently named Kittatinny Ridge as an Important Bird Area, recognizing it as an area being globally important for the conservation of bird populations.
+The Audubon Society recently named Kittatinny Ridge as an Important Bird Area, recognizing it as being globally important for the conservation of bird populations.

 Make it a Weekend